Conduct/zustand-forms/README.md

  ## Validator params helper types
- *TODO*: Currently not built in, these types can be used to get the custom validators param types, like `{ min: number, max: number }` or `{message: string}` for each validator type
+Currently not built in, these types can be used to get the custom validators param types for each validator,

+e.g  `{ min: number, max: number }` for "requiredLength",
+or `{message: string}` for "required"

  ```ts
  type ValidatorFunctions = typeof validatorFunctions;